aparna-dadhe/SCT_WD_2/README.md

 📚 What I Learned
 Through this project, I learned:
-How to use setInterval and Date.now() to measure time in JavaScript How to manipulate the DOM to update content dynamically Creating a responsive and styled layout with CSS Handling user events (like button clicks)
+How to use setInterval and Date.now() to measure time in JavaScript.
+How to manipulate the DOM to update content dynamically Creating a responsive and styled layout with CSS Handling user events (like button clicks)